 The mission of the Women’s Networking Association (WNA) is to connect professional women across campus through meaningful and empowering relationships.
+WNA is open to anyone with the intent to connect women identifying individuals across campus.
 Providing an opportunity for women to network and support one another is an essential step for building women’s leadership at Michigan State University and in the Greater Lansing community.

 WNA hosts monthly seminars which focus on professional development and leadership building.
 Topics have included: Effective Networking; Creating Your Brand; Goal Setting and Achievement; Communication Skills for Women; among others.
 WNA programs are open to all and may have particular relevance to individuals seeking to advance their careers or develop networking and leadership skills.

 While these seminars are intended for professional women at MSU, WNA activities are open to all.